JackSzwergold/Cheat-Sheets/content/mamp/connecting_to_mamp_from_windows_on_a_macos_install_of_virtualbox_2.md

 ---
-Title: Connecting to MAMP from Windows on a Mac OS X Install of VirtualBox 2
+Title: Connecting to MAMP from Windows on a macOS Install of VirtualBox 2
 Description: Part 2 - Basic — Using a Single Network Interface Setup
 Author: Jack Szwergold
 Date: 2014-03-02